- Video display units (televisions, computer monitors, etc) are no longer general trash, and must be disposed of as hazardous waste.

 - All products containing intentionally-added mercury are prohibited from disposal at the Transfer/Recycling Station.
 These items include, but are not limited to, thermometers, thermostats, electrical relays, and fluorescent and CFL light bulbs.
 Please check the product label to ensure no mercury content.

-- Because of handling issues, we would ask residents to contain shredded paper in a cardboard box or paper bag when when depositing it at the Transfer Station.
-This form of paper is very difficult to handle and contain in the single stream processing.
+- Because of handling issues, we would ask residents to contain shredded paper in a cardboard box or paper bag when depositing it at the Transfer Station.
+Please dispose of these items with the general trash as they are difficult to handle in a single-stream process.
 We thank you for your cooperation and compliance.

 - The Transfer Station no longer accepts commercial construction/demolition waste (C&D).
 All commercial entities should divert their C&D to an alternative disposal location.
 Residents may continue to bring their C&D in their own vehicle.